kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 Remember when we spin up our second copy and we specify `RELEASE_NODE=green`?
 It's because of that.

-To resolve it, we need to specify our node name explicitly again as follow:
+To resolve it, we need to specify our node name explicitly again when running the command:

 ```bash
 RELEASE_NODE=green ~/app_name/0.1.1/bin/app_name remote
 ```

-And voila, you are in again!
+And voila, it works!

 ### Why `eval` works without additional environment configuration?